Home / Articles / A guide to the best eye protection in labs

 Lindström emphasizes the importance of matching PPE to risk level to ensure maximum protection.

-No, face shields are not a replacement for safety goggles but rather a complementary layer.
-While face shields protect the full face, they may leave gaps around the eyes.
-For full protection, particularly from splashes or flying particles, goggles should be worn underneath the face shield.
+No, face shields are not a replacement for safety goggles.
+Face shields rather do complement them as yet another protective layer.
+Face shields protect the full face, with gaps around the eyes possibly existing.
+For full protection, goggles should be worn underneath the face shield, especially from flying particles and from splashes.

 A key practice is implementing a centralized PPE management system, such as Lindström’s workwear service model, which ensures regular inspection, sanitization, and replacement.
 Storing eyewear in clean, accessible locations and educating staff on maintenance is essential to readiness.

 Certification plays a critical role in ensuring that eye protection equipment can withstand the specific hazards present in laboratory environments.
 Certified goggles are rigorously tested for resistance to impacts, chemical exposure, and optical clarity, offering a verified level of protection that generic eyewear cannot guarantee.
-By using certified PPE, laboratories not only safeguard their personnel more effectively but also demonstrate due diligence during safety inspections and regulatory audits.
-This helps maintain legal compliance and reduces liability in case of accidents.
+By use of certified PPE, laboratories safeguard their personnel in a more effective manner.
+They show due diligence during regulatory audits and safety inspections.
+This helps one in maintaining legal compliance, and it reduces liability if accidents happen.

 Laboratories can promote proper use by conducting regular training sessions that emphasize the importance of eye protection, demonstrate correct usage and maintenance, and update staff on safety protocols.